 Stay at L&M

 There are plenty of options when choosing where to stay in Sonoma.
 If you’re like us you’d rather save your money for more wine or an activity than on a room, then stay at the L&M motel.
 Located just outside the main square of Healdsburg, the L&M motel is just off the 101 HWY and in walking distance to the square with 100’s of tasting room and restaurants.
 The rooms are nicely done with comfortable beds, a pool, a cute outdoor space, and everything you need.
 Another bonus is that the rooms are equipped with kitchenettes.
 We cooked a few of our diners to help stay on budget in Sonoma.
 Oh, and for breakfast, they have the best blueberry scones I have ever had.

-If you prefer to stay in an Airbnb there are tons of condos for a fraction of the price available.
+If you prefer to stay in a Vrbo there are tons of condos for a fraction of the price available.
 Plus there is some amazing Airbnbs in Sonoma, you can stay on a vineyard for under $100 a night, Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off wine tasting in Sonoma Valley.

 Don’t Get Sold